mahdip72/VideoDataloader/README.md

 and effectively load video samples from video datasets in PyTorch.

 1. Easily because this dataset class can be used with custom datasets with minimum effort and no modification.
-The class merely expects the video dataset to have a certain structure on disk and expects a .txt annotation file that enumerates each video sample.
+The class merely expects the video dataset to have a certain structure on disk and expects a .csv annotation file that enumerates each video sample.
 2. Effectively because the implemented sampling strategy for video frames is very representative.
 Video training using the entire sequence of video frames (often several hundred) is too memory and compute intense.